d-dantte/Dia/README.md

 ### <a id="Symbol"></a> _6.
 Symbol_
-A symbol is similar to a string, but with a few restrictions on it.
-It is a sequence of printable ascii characters  and escape sequences.
+A symbol is similar to a string, but with a few restrictions on it: It is a sequence of ONLY printable ascii characters.
+There are 3 types of symbols, each depending on the nature of the character sequence contained:

-When the sequence of characters conforms to the pattern `/^\[a-zA-Z_\](([.-])?\[a-zA-Z0-9_\])*\z/`, the symbol is called an `identifier`.
+1. When the sequence of characters conforms to the pattern `/^\[a-zA-Z_\](([.-])?\[a-zA-Z0-9_\])*\z/`, the symbol is called an `identifier`.
-In the identifier form, symbols must exclude the Dia [keywords](#Keywords).
+In the identifier form, symbols cannot be equal to the Dia [keywords](#Keywords).

+2. All other character sequence arrangements not matching the 2 above are classified as general symbols.

 Two symbols are equivalent if they contain the same sequence of characters.
+Also note since the symbol is restricted to printable ascii characters, it means escape characters are never applied, but left in their escape format.

+Symbols provide an Api for extracting attributes, or identifiers where present; only when extracting attributes are escape sequences processed and reduced to their actual unicode characters.

 #### _Textual Representation_
-Textually, symbols are enclused in the `'` delimiter.
-When they are `identifiers`, the single-quotes can be omited, and when present, cannot be empty.
+Textually, except for `identifier` symbols, symbols MUST be enclosed by the `'` delimiter.
+In the case of `identifier`s, the single-quotes can be omited.
+When present however, the enclosing delimiters cannot be empty.

 Escape sequences supported are all listed [here](#Escapes), excluding `\NL`, but including `\'`.